Academic Progression Policy

 - The student fails two (2) End of Rotation Examinations during the clinical phase.

-The SPC MAY consider placing a student on Academic Monitoring status for the following:
+The SPC may consider placing a student on Academic Monitoring status for the following:

-- Failure to adhere to any program policies and procedures as defined in the UNR Med PA Studies Program Student Handbook.
+- Failure to adhere to any program policies and procedures defined in the UNR Med PA Studies Program Student Handbook.

 Academic Probation